staubichsauger/ugo-cli/README.md

 # Usage

 ## Prerequisites
 - Install and setup [Go](https://golang.org/dl/) if you haven't yet.
-That's all folks.
 - You will need an active internet connection when running/building for the first time since uno-cli needs to download some libraries.

 ## Playing